LookACastle/plugin-rust-job-type/README.md

 This is a plugin for [Racetrack](https://github.com/TheRacetrack/racetrack) which extends it with Rust Job Type.
-It's a language wrapper converting your code written in Rust to a Fatman web service.
+It's a language wrapper converting your code written in Rust to a Job web service.

 ## Setup
 1. Install `racetrack` client and generate ZIP plugin by running `make bundle`.